sjvermeu/pmcs/README.md

 agent will always look through the repository using the following order:

 - Host-specific at `hosts/MYFQDN` using a fully qualified hostname
+- Domain-specific with class and platform information at `domains/MYDOMAIN/classes/MYCLASS/platforms/MYPLATFORM` (only for SCAP data streams)
 - Domain-specific with class information at `domains/MYDOMAIN/classes/MYCLASS` using the class
+- Class-specific at `classes/MYCLASS/platforms/MYPLATFORM` (only for SCAP data streams)
-- Class-specific at `classes/MYFQDN` using the class
+- Class-specific at `classes/MYCLASS` using the class
 - Domain-specific without class information at `domains/MYDOMAIN`
 - Keyword-triggered (only for SCAP data streams) at `keywords/MYKEYWORD` using the keyword (only for SCAP data streams)